 KEY FUNCTION

 ←t∔→ Move

 Enter Select

 +/-/PU/PD Value

-ESC Exit
+ESC Exits the current menu

-F 1 General Help
+F1 General Help

 F5 Previous Values

 F7 Optimized Defaults

 F6 Fail-Safe Defaults

 F10 Save

 Updating the BIOS

 You can download and install updated BIOS for this motherboard from the manufacturer's Web site.
 New BIOS provides support for new peripherals, improvements in performance, or fixes for known bugs.
 Install new BIOS as follows: